Boxing at the 2022 Commonwealth Games

-Boxing is one of the sports contested at the 2022 Commonwealth Games, to be held in Birmingham, England at the National Exhibition Centre Hall 4.
-It is one of the founding sports, having featured in every edition of the Games since the inaugural 1930 edition; the boxing competition will take place within England for the third time.
+Boxing at the 2022 Commonwealth Games was the 22nd appearance of the Boxing at the Commonwealth Games.
+The boxing events were held in Birmingham, England, at the National Exhibition Centre Hall 4.
+It is one of the founding sports, having featured in every edition of the Games since the inaugural 1930 edition; the boxing competition took place in England for the third time.

 The competition is scheduled to take place between 29 July and 7 August 2022, spread across sixteen events.

 Schedule

-The competition schedule is as follows:
+The competition schedule was as follows: